at-bay/log4j-checker/README.md

 ### Installation
 #### Download OpenJDK and extract
-If `jps` is not installed that means that JDK is not installed, and you would need to download OpenJDK.
+If `jps` is not installed that means that OpenJDK is not available on your `$PATH`, and you would need to download OpenJDK.

-The below instructions do not install OpenJDK, but download and extract a prepared OpenJDK file and use it for the sole use of the `log4j-checker` tool.
+The below instructions *do not* install OpenJDK (as there is no need for actual installation), but download and extract a prepared OpenJDK binary and use it for the sole use of the `log4j-checker` tool.
 Feel free to delete the downloaded and extracted OpenJDK directory when you're done.
 ```shell
 # for other versions and more instructions checkout: https://adoptopenjdk.net/installation.html
 wget -L https://github.com/adoptium/temurin16-binaries/releases/download/jdk-16.0.2%2B7/OpenJDK16U-jdk_x64_linux_hotspot_16.0.2_7.tar.gz -O OpenJDK16U-jdk_x64_linux_hotspot_16.0.2_7.tar.gz